American Women’s Hospitals Services

 - Improve access to or quality of care for at-risk populations

-- Maintain community self-reliance by focusing on sustainability
+- Promote community self-reliance through focus on sustainability

-- Promote awareness of issues with medical care access, resources, disparity
+- Promote awareness around medical care access, resource use, and equity

 For more information or questions please contact us at firstname.lastname@example.org.
 Applications will be accepted on a rolling basis, with committee selection occurring quarterly.